 I’m a 30 year old dude that loves personal finance, making money, and getting the most out of life.
-I don’t think that I’m better than anyone.
-I just want to help 20-somethings figure out this crazy world of personal finance.
+I don’t have any emotional story for you.
+I’ve always just been greedy.
+I’ve always wanted to enjoy life.
 If I could do it, then you certainly have no excuses.

 Why the need for Studenomics?

 Your 20s should be the most exciting years of your whole life.
 You shouldn’t be broke or stuck in debt while the world passes you by.
 There’s enough people out there lecturing millennials.
 I’m here to show you what works and what doesn’t work.

 I want you to get wild, go on trips, see the world, and always walk around with a smile on your face.
 I also want you to do this while not blowing your future.
 YOLO is real.
 I don’t want you to burn your money away because some rapper told you that you only live once.